Sazib-Ahmed/Somewhere-in-Bandarban--Computer-Graphics-Project/README.md

 # Somewhere-in-Bandarban--Computer-Graphics-Project
-This project was independently developed as a component of the Computer Graphics course, with the objective of showcasing the aesthetic appeal of Bandarban, Bangladesh.
+As a component of my Computer Graphics course, I created a project called "Somewhere in Bandarban" independently.
+The purpose of the project was to visually showcase the natural beauty of Bandarban, Bangladesh.
+I utilized various tools and techniques in computer graphics to achieve my goal.
+Throughout the project, I encountered several obstacles that I successfully resolved.
+Overall, the experience was enjoyable, and I gained valuable knowledge in the field of computer graphics.

 ## Screenshots
 ![preview img](/preview.png)